Writing ALKiln tests

 id

-. - Download the file the generator created.
+. - Download the file the converter created.
 It should end in

 .feature